vasilyev-av/challenge2/README.md

-# A final project for "Data Engineer" course by RTK.
+### A support code for final project for "Data Engineer" course by RTK
-## Scripts developed to imitate & analyze behaviour of iptv-like-service users.
+Scripts developed to imitate & analyze behaviour of iptv-like-service users

 *proj-prod.py* - generate random data imitating using of service and send it to Kafka